 - Organizational skills: These are huge when it comes to managing your time, keeping track of your clients, and ensuring you turn a profit in freelance jobs.
 Think about it – if you can’t keep a proper schedule of your appointments, you could end up being late, or missing them altogether!
 This will affect your reputation as a makeup artist, and you’ll lose clients in the process.
+And if you can’t keep an organized budget, how will you know if you’re actually making money?
+What if you’re undercharging for your makeup services or overspending in other areas?
 Being your own boss sounds like a dream, but it takes an extremely organized individual to be fully responsible for themselves, their business, and their clients.
-Before venturing into the world of freelance makeup, think about whether you are truly prepared for the challenge.
-If you’re an organized person by nature, the transition to freelance makeup artistry won’t be too bumpy.

-- Work ethic: This is such an essential aspect of freelance makeup artistry that it is often not included in lists, or even mentioned!
-Any business owner is going to work hard, but in the makeup industry, you’ll work even harder.
-Prepare to really hustle as you build a name for yourself, including networking, marketing, and taking on as many clients as you can to gain experience.
-The good news is, if you’re already passionate about your makeup artistry career, this will be a labor of love, and a journey you’ll enjoy.
-Be honest with yourself about the work involved – your current lifestyle will change and your freelance makeup jobs will become priority, so know what you’re getting yourself into.
+- Work ethic: Having a strong work ethic is an essential aspect of freelance makeup artistry that isn’t mentioned enough!
+Any business owner must work hard.
+But in the makeup industry, you’ll need to work even harder.
+Prepare to really hustle as you build a name for yourself.
+You’ll need to master the art of networking and marketing so you can gain important experience and grow your client list.
+The good news is, if you’re passionate about your career, this will be a labor of love and a journey you’ll enjoy.
+Be honest with yourself about the work involved – your current lifestyle will change and your freelance makeup jobs will become the priority, so know what you’re getting yourself into.

-- Tech Knowledge: You don’t need to be totally tech-savvy to become a freelance makeup artist, but you certainly need to be comfortable with social media, online culture, and spending time online daily.
+- Tech Knowledge: You don’t need to be totally tech-savvy to become a makeup artist, but you certainly need to be comfortable with social media and online culture.
 If you don’t already have a strong presence on Facebook, Twitter, and Instagram, create accounts as soon as you can.
-The same goes for a professional website – you want to show your most professional, polished face to the world in order to land freelance jobs, and most people look online first when seeking out makeup artists.
+The same goes for a professional website—this is the central hub where all your marketing will point to.
+It’s where people will look first to find out your story and book their appointments.

-A professional kit is a freelance makeup artist’s most prized possession.
-As a result, it can be a huge source of stress for a newly certified makeup artists who know how much of an investment these products can be.
-Those color palettes and skin care products are certainly not cheap!
-However, putting together a professional makeup kit is a necessary evil, as you’ll need to show up to every appointment with items such as quality brushes, a range of eye shadows, lipsticks, foundations, and cleaning products.
+A makeup artist kit is a professional MUA’s most prized possession.
+As a result, it can be a huge source of stress for newly certified makeup artists who know how much of an investment these products can be.
+Those color palettes and skincare products are certainly not cheap!
+However, building a professional makeup kit is a necessary evil.
+You’ll need to show up to every appointment with items such as quality brushes, a range of eye shadows, lipsticks, foundations, and cleaning products.

 Organizing your kit is an excellent step on the road to becoming a freelance makeup artist.
 You want your clients to come to you, and you don’t want them to find you unprepared!
 There are many ways to build your kit on a budget, and a good number of products that can be purchased at the drugstore rather than at your local Sephora.
 The plus side of being thrifty while building your kit?
 You’ll gain invaluable experience with a variety of different products, and will develop a sense of which ones to splurge on and where to save!

-We get it – you’re just starting out and as such, you want to take on as many clients and freelance makeup jobs as you can.
-However, you don’t want to burn out, and you certainly don’t want to overbook yourself and run the risk of mixing up appointments.
+When first starting out, many novice makeup artists make the mistake of taking on as many clients and freelance makeup jobs as possible.
+However, you don’t want to burn out!
+And you certainly don’t want to overbook yourself and run the risk of mixing up appointments.

-Before you even book your first client, decide on the type of makeup you want to focus on.
-Perhaps you’re comfortable creating airbrush, fantasy, glamour, and every day looks but bridal makeup has never been your strength (or your passion!).
+Just as we’ve mentioned above, be honest about your makeup artistry skills and the sorts of services you’d be comfortable offering.
+Perhaps you’re comfortable with airbrush makeup, glamour makeup, and everyday makeup applications, but bridal makeup has never been your strength (or your passion!).
 Guess what?
 You can say no to bridal clients.
 Heck, you can even be picky about bridal parties and wedding themes.

-This may seem counterintuitive to an aspiring freelance makeup artist, but it actually is a smart move.
-Saying no to one client frees up your time, and allows you to say yes to another (ideally, one that you really want to work with).
-You’ll be much more likely to do your best work if you’re focused on a few strong areas, and this will build your reputation and client base quickly through word-of-mouth.
+This may seem counter-intuitive to an aspiring freelance makeup artist.
+After all, you’re responsible for attracting your own business.
+But saying no can actually be a smart move.
+When you say no to a client, you’ll free up your time to take on other clients with who you do want to work.
+You’ll be much more likely to do your best work if you’re focused on a few specializations, and this will build your reputation and client base quickly through word-of-mouth.

-In addition to pounding the pavement this way, be sure to maintain a strong, active online presence that allows you to be found by clients and to connect with industry professionals.
+In addition to pounding the pavement this way, maintain an active online presence.
+You’ll increase the visibility of your makeup business to potential clients.
+And if you’re looking to network with other professionals, you’ll show them that you’re not just sitting around!
 Schedule an hour or two each day to add new photos to your website and social media accounts, chat with potential clients, and network online.

 Keep in mind that word-of-mouth is a key element to a successful career in makeup.
-A client who is happy with your work will tell their friends about you, or share a review on your Facebook page.
+A client who is happy with your work will tell their friends about you or share a review on your Facebook page.
 Be sure to have business cards at the ready so those happy clients can pass along your information, and encourage them to follow you on social media.
 These kinds of referrals can seriously impact your career as a makeup artist, and quickly!
-This is why it’s so important to focus on the kind of makeup that you’re passionate about (and good at!), as you’ll build a reputation for being a highly-skilled makeup artist.
+That’s why it’s so important to focus on the kind of makeup that you’re passionate about (and good at!), as you’ll build a reputation for being a highly skilled makeup artist.
 Good news travels fast!

-We’ll let you in on a little secret: the best makeup artists are those who are one step ahead of new makeup trends, and who keep developing their skills.
+The best makeup artists are those who are one step ahead of new makeup trends, and who keep developing their skills.
+Just resting on your laurels isn’t good enough.
+There’s always going to be someone out there who wants to make it big and is willing to put in the work.
 Just because you’ve hit a groove in your makeup career and are earning a steady income doesn’t mean you should ever slow down.
 Clients are going to expect you to be on top of beauty trends and be in the know about the latest makeup looks and newest color palettes.
-They’ll be impressed at your commitment to improvement and quality as a makeup artist, so don’t hesitate to enroll in more makeup artistry courses that will increase your skill-set.
+They’ll be impressed at your commitment to improvement as a makeup artist, so don’t hesitate to enroll in more makeup artistry courses that will increase your skill-set.